arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-usb/content.md

-### 3. Open the Serial Monitor of the Arduino MKR WiFi 1010 Board
+### 4. Open the Serial Monitor of the Arduino MKR WiFi 1010

 Once you have everything connected, open the Serial Monitor and reset the Portenta.
 After resetting the Portenta board, your Serial Monitor should display something similar to the following: